With Employees

 Average Monthly Overtime Hours (non-consolidated)

-* Scope: General employees and contract employees
+* Target: General employees + contract employees

 Paid Leave Utilization Rate (non-consolidated)